Beginner Tips for Eating a Plant-Based Diet

 Here some of the best healthy vegan cookbooks out there, and my personal favourites: Oh She Glows, Chloe’s Kitchen, Isa Does It, Veganomicon, But I Could Never Go Vegan and Healthy Happy Vegan Kitchen.
 All of these are must-haves for everyone from the seasoned plant-based eater to those who are just beginning their vegan journey.

-Even if you’re just trying to reduce the amount of animal products you consume, these books will have you happily eating meatless meals more often than you think!
-These cookbooks will help show you just how delicous and easy vegan cooking can be.
+Even if you’re just trying to reduce the number of animal products you consume, these books will have you happily eating meatless meals more often than you think!
+These cookbooks will help show you just how delicious and easy vegan cooking can be.

 21. What about coffee?